 Whereas measuring continuum is challenging due to its extreme complexity and instability, the continuum from micro-structure fiber is nonetheless usually a relatively intense (nJ), spatially coherent beam.
 Unfortunately, this cannot be said of ultrashort fluorescence from scientifically interesting "non-fluorescent" bio-luminescent molecules.
 Most biologically important excitations decay rapidly and yield extremely weak luminescence, since the biological use must compete with fluorescence.
 Such pulses are also spatially incoherent, and they have random absolute phase.
-While their measurement would yield important insight into the dynamics of many biological processes,^[39] their measurement proves even more challenging.
+While their measurement would yield important insight into the dynamics of many biological processes [40], their measurement proves even more challenging.
 Indeed, interferometric methods, such as spectral interferometry, which are well-known for their high sensitivity, prove inadequate for such measurements due to both the light's spatial incoherence and random absolute phase.

-However, there is an XFROG technique capable of measuring trains of few-photon spatially incoherent light pulses with random absolute phase.[40]
+However, there is an XFROG technique capable of measuring trains of few-photon spatially incoherent light pulses with random absolute phase [22].
 It involves spectrally resolving a time-gated pulse and measuring its spectrum as a function of delay to yield an XFROG trace or a spectrogram of the pulse.
 The nonlinearity used in this technique, however, is Optical Parametric Amplification (OPA) or Difference Frequency Generation (DFG), which involves not only time-gating the pulse to be measured, but also amplifying it in the process.
-The weak pulses are amplified by up to ~105 by an intense, bluer, shorter, synchronized gate pulse and then spectrally resolved to generate an OPA XFROG trace.
+The weak pulses are amplified by up to $\sim 10^5$ by an intense, bluer, shorter, synchronized gate pulse and then spectrally resolved to generate an OPA XFROG trace.
 We then use a modified FROG retrieval algorithm to retrieve the intensity and phase of the ultraweak pulse measured from the OPA XFROG trace.

 In addition to the above complexities, ultrafast fluorescence is also broadband.
-We use a noncollinear OPA (NOPA) geometry in order to phase-match the broad bandwidth while scanning the delay and generating the OPA XFROG trace.
+We use a Noncollinear OPA (NOPA) geometry in order to phase-match the broad bandwidth while scanning the delay and generating the OPA XFROG trace.
 Group Velocity Mismatch (GVM) becomes an important issue in time-gating such broadband pulses with the much shorter gate pulse.
-But GVM can be minimized in the OPA XFROG measurement by using the NOPA geometry as well.
-A suitable crossing angle can be chosen so that the GVM is minimized while simultaneously maximizing the phase-matched bandwidth.
-This allows the use of thicker OPA crystals to improve the gain.

-In both OPA and DFG, a strong bluer "pump" pulse is coincident in time in a nonlinearoptical crystal with another pulse (which, in the OPA literature, is usually called the "signal" pulse, but we will avoid this terminology as it conflicts with our use of the term "signal," and call it "unknown pulse" instead).
-If the pump pulse is strong, it exponentially amplifies both the unknown pulse (OPA) and also noise photons at the same frequency (usually referred to as the optical parametric generation, or OPG, process), and simultaneously generating differencefrequency (DFG, often called the "idler") photons.
+But GVM can be minimized in the OPA XFROG measurement by using the In both OPA and DFG, a strong bluer "pump" pulse is coincident in time in a nonlinear-optical crystal with another pulse (which, in the OPA literature, is usually called the "signal" pulse, but we will avoid this terminology as it conflicts with our use of the term "signal," and call it "unknown pulse" instead).
+If the pump pulse is strong, it exponentially amplifies both the unknown pulse (OPA) and also noise photons at the same frequency (usually referred to as the optical parametric generation, or OPG, process), and simultaneously generating difference-frequency (DFG, often called the "idler") photons.
 Either the OPA or the DFG pulse can be spectrally resolved to generate an XFROG trace.